NU-Formula-Racing/telemetry-22/SERVERPROTOCOL.md

 This JSON is comprised of both local historic and cloud (if active) Telemetry related CSV files in the given file path.

 - `REQUEST_HISTORIC_DATAFILE_BY_TIME timestamp`
-The server shall return the structured contents of the requested datafile in the following JSON:
+The server shall return the structured contents of the requested datafile (if found) in the following JSON:
 ```
 {
     "name": filename,